widavies/TBA-API-V3/README.md

 # TBA-API-V3
-A Java API for pulling robotics data from www.thebluealliance.com.
+A Java library for pulling robotics data from https://www.thebluealliance.com.

 I made this API because none of the other Java APIs were working for me.
 I hope that this will be the last place you have to go for your TBA API needs.
 Thanks!
 # Installation